-As Open Universities Australia (OUA) students graduate from an institution, and not OUA, that institution will issue the AHEGS.
+As Open Universities Australia (OUA) students graduate from an institution, and not OUA, it will be up to that institution to issue the AHEGS.
 Details of the OUA arrangement should be included on the AHEGS in Section Three.
 Where students complete units of study from different institutions, there are likely to be existing arrangements in place to determine which institution issues a testamur and academic transcript.
 Institutions should follow these procedures to determine which will produce the AHEGS.